how to make a podcast

 • Juice (Windows).

-To use them, all you have to do is go to their site and choose the theme for which you'd like to access podcasts.
-These include topics such as business and finance, political science, sports and comedy.
+To use them, simply visit their website and choose the theme for which you want to access podcasts.
+These themes include topics such as Business and Finance, Political Science, Sports, and Comedy.

 What are the ten best business podcasts?

-We need to distinguish between English and French speakers.
-We'll present five for each category, starting with English speakers.
+Here, it's necessary to distinguish between English and French speakers.
+We're going to present five for each of these categories, starting with the English speakers.

 1. The Tim Ferriss Show

-In the Business category, The Tim Ferris Show is quite simply Apple's number 1 podcast.
+In the Business category, The Tim Ferris Show is simply the number 1 podcast on Apple.
 Being number 1 means having beaten more than 500,000 other podcasts.
-A tour de force that makes Tim Ferris a man to listen to.
+A tour de force that makes Tim Ferris a man worth listening to.

-The author of The 4-Hour Week takes an in-depth look at the techniques used by successful men and women.
-Whether they're chess players, business leaders or top athletes, Tim Ferris brings the tools of success within reach of all his listeners.
+The author of the 4-Hour Workweek breaks down, with artistry and flair, the techniques used by successful men and women.
+Whether chess players, business leaders or top athletes, Tim Ferris makes the tools for success accessible to all his listeners.

-John Lee Dumas is the host of Entrepreneurs on Fire, a podcast that attracts over a million listeners every month.
-In more than 2,000 episodes, he gives a voice to entrepreneurs who carry within them the sacred fire.
+John Lee Dumas is the host of Entrepreneurs on Fire, a podcast that brings together more than one million listeners each month.
+In over 2,000 episodes, he gives a voice to entrepreneurs who have a burning passion.

-To stay motivated, inspired and on fire, Entrepreneurs on Fire is the podcast to listen to to stay focused on your goals.
-Able to conduct his interviews to perfection, this former U.S. Army captain is the one to turn to when your spirits are low.
+To stay motivated, inspired, and fired up, Entrepreneurs on Fire is the podcast you need to listen to in order to stay focused on your goals.
+This former U.S. Army captain is excellent at conducting interviews and is the one to turn to when you're feeling down.

 3. Smart Passive Income

-This is the podcast for digital entrepreneurs.
-Those who dream of passive income, but still struggle to know how to go about it.
-From renowned Youtubers to entrepreneurs who've made their fortune in e-commerce, this podcast reveals the strategies to follow.
+Here's the podcast for digital entrepreneurs.
+Those who dream of passive income but are still struggling to figure out how to do it.
+From renowned YouTubers to entrepreneurs who have made a fortune in e-commerce, this podcast reveals the strategies to follow.

-Rich in the stories of these digital entrepreneurs, from their setbacks to their successes, Smart Passive Income knows how to unlock the secrets of these genius entrepreneurs.
-For inspiration and to follow in their footsteps, this is the podcast to listen to.
+Rich with the stories of digital entrepreneurs, from their setbacks to their successes, Smart Passive Income knows how to unlock the secrets of these brilliant minds.
+To be inspired and follow in their footsteps, this is the podcast to listen to.

 4. Startup Stories - Mixergy

-This podcast, hosted by Andrew Warner, gives a voice to the small businesses you rarely, if ever, hear about.
-These are start-ups that have the wind in their sails, and that really know how to do business.
+This podcast, hosted by Andrew Warner, gives a voice to small businesses that are rarely, if ever, heard from.
+These are start-ups that are really taking off in their market and know how to do business.

-This podcast is for entrepreneurs looking for answers to the hundreds of questions they may have.
-From how to run your business from a war zone, to when a start-up should use a COO, Andrew Warner brings you all the answers.
+This podcast is for entrepreneurs looking for answers to the hundreds of questions they might have.
+From how to run your business from a war zone to when a start-up should hire a COO, Andrew Warner has all the answers.

 5. How I Built This

-Guy Raz is a journalist, and one of the greatest podcasters of all time.
-With his podcast "How I Built This", Guy Raz gives a voice to entrepreneurs who have built successful businesses.
+Guy Raz is a journalist and one of the greatest podcasters of all time.
+With his podcast "How I Built This", Guy Raz gives a platform to entrepreneurs who have succeeded in building successful companies.

-What makes this podcast one of the best around is the journalist's ability to make real stories out of them.
-So, if you like to hear stories too, and especially true, inspiring stories, this podcast is for you.
+What makes this podcast one of the best is the journalist's ability to turn them into real stories.
+So, if you also like hearing stories, especially true and inspiring ones, this podcast is for you.

-Hosted by Matthieu Stefani, this French podcast is aimed at those who have realized that to succeed, you have to go it alone.
-Through interviews with business leaders, Matthieu Stefani reviews their most bitter failures, but also their greatest successes.
+Hosted by Matthieu Stefani, this French podcast is for those who understand that you have to fend for yourself to succeed.
+Through interviews with business leaders, Matthieu Stefani reviews their most painful failures, but also their greatest successes.

 Génération Do It Yourself is a podcast that reminds us that failure is an integral part of success.
-If you still doubt it, listen to a few episodes of one of the best podcasts on entrepreneurship in France.
+If you still doubt it, listen to a few episodes of one of the best entrepreneurship podcasts in France.

 7. Tech Off

-The French-language counterpart to the famous American podcast How I Built This, Tech Off is led by another journalist: Guillaume Bregeras.
-A member of the editorial team at Les Echos, he uses his address book to interview the heads of France's best start-ups.
+The French-speaking version of the famous American podcast How I Built This, Tech Off is hosted by another journalist: Guillaume Bregeras.
+As a member of the editorial team at Les Echos, he uses his address book to interview the leaders of the best start-ups in France.

-The intimate format of these interviews allows us to enter into the lives of these extraordinary business leaders.
-From the way they work to the way they approach business and company creation, Guillaume Bregeras and his guests take us deep into the bowels of French entrepreneurship.
+The format of his interviews, often intimate, allows us to enter the lives of these extraordinary business leaders.
+From their way of working to the way they approach business and company creation, Guillaume Bregeras and his guests plunge us into the heart of French entrepreneurship.

-If you're looking for a French-language alternative to the Smart Passive Income podcast, Les Digital Doers is definitely the one to turn to.
-Focusing on e-commerce, this podcast traces the journeys of those who have exceeded all expectations in this type of business.
+If you're looking for a French-language alternative to the Smart Passive Income podcast, Les Digital Doers is definitely the one to check out.
+Focused on e-commerce, this podcast tells the stories of those who have exceeded all expectations in this type of business.

-Whether you've decided to start dropshipping, open your own online business, or do business on Amazon, Les Digital Doers is a podcast full of good advice.
+Whether you've decided to start dropshipping, open your own online store, or do business on Amazon, Les Digital Doers is a podcast full of great advice.

 9. Growth Makers

-It's another English name for a very French podcast.
-Growth Business focuses on the marketing aspects of growing your business.
-If LinkedIn doesn't mean much to you, if a 30% response rate to a cold-mailing campaign sounds like a myth, if going from 0 to 3,500 customers sounds like a myth, then this is the podcast for you.
+It's yet another English name for a very French podcast.
+Growth Business focuses on marketing to grow your business.
+If LinkedIn doesn't mean much to you, if a 30% response rate to a cold-mailing campaign seems like a myth, as does going from 0 to 3,500 customers, then this podcast is for you.

-Featuring some of the greatest French advertisers of all time, this podcast will open your eyes to some extraordinary marketing campaigns.
-Sales techniques, canvassing, advertising - everything is covered to help you become an expert in the field.
+Led by some of the greatest French advertisers of all time, this podcast aims to open your eyes to extraordinary marketing campaigns.
+Sales techniques, canvassing, advertising – it's all covered to help you become an expert in the field.

 Written by our expert Cyril SCHWASTIAK